amdewitt/Universal-Chessboard/README.md

 16. Keyboard shortcuts for many of the menu items, as well as for navigating through the game and undoing moves
 17. About and License buttons in the Help menu show About and lLicense text, respectively
 18. modifications.txt file provided in the documentation folder, and a corresponding Modifications tab in the Help menu which is shown automatically if modifications.txt is not empty

+The project is currently being stored as an Eclipse IDE Project, which can be experimented with and run through Eclipse IDE for Java.